Boston vs. Yamaha: Which is the best piano for me?

 So while we naturally feel that the Boston is the better piano for many people, we acknowledge that Yamaha has produced some good models, as well.
 What is most important is that you find the best piano for you.

-Please consider a visit to one of our showrooms in Boston or Newton.
+Please consider a visit to our showroom in Newton.
 Meantime, continuing reading some additional pieces below:

 What does a piano cost?